Trading Cryptocurrencies at Fidelity

 Researching Crypto ETFs at Fidelity

-To locate crypto ETFs at Fidelity, visit the website and open the fund screener (under the News & Research tab in the main menu).
-Choose Alternative as the asset class.
-Some results will be non-crypto funds, but many include cryptocurrency exposure.
-One example we identified was the WisdomTree Bitcoin Fund (ticker: BTCW).
+To find crypto ETFs at Fidelity, go to the website and launch the fund screener (found under the News & Research tab in the main menu) and specify Alternative as the asset class.
+Some of the results will be non-crypto funds, but many will hold cryptocurrencies.
+One example we found was the WisdomTree Bitcoin Fund with ticker symbol BTCW.

 Pricing Schedule